SolarNetworkFoundation/solarnetwork.net/content/platform-pricing.md

 {{<section/content class="sn-alt" title="SolarNetwork terminology">}}

-To understand the SolarNetwork subscription costs, the following terms are used:
+To understand the SolarNetwork platform costs, the following terms are used:
 {.uk-text-large}

 {{<table>}}